Yiyang-Jia/nano_tang_poems/README.md

         今日舍農者，少光作兒兄。

         殘雞一食花，參枝獨宿鳴。

+          Ancient Sentiment                            (tranlated from above by chatGPT4)

+    The new cicadas suddenly cry with sorrowful sounds, Under the full moon, they chirp in my palm.

+    Last year, on this day, the sunlight shone,
+    Birds took flight, building nests at heaven’s edge.

+    Today, the farmers abandon their fields,
+    Children have grown up, becoming like brothers.

+    A lone rooster pecks at flowers for food,
+    While a solitary cicada sings from a branch at dusk.

 but occasionally it produces poems that can pass a (lenient) human grading (me).
 Here is one of the higher quality examples: